tooltwist/juice.io/src/v2/guide/index.md

 [start the application]
 ```

-This command returns with zero if the install worked correctly.
-All config variables are assumed to be mandatory.
+This command returns with zero if the install worked correctly and all config variables are assumed to be mandatory.

-If any of the config files refer to a config value that has not been defined, the script should display an error message, pause a short while, then shut down.
-The Docker container will be restarted by Amazon ECS, and the sleep prevents it cycling too fast through the recycles.
-The intention is that the admin will see the error and update Amazon Secrets Manager with the missing config values.
+If any of the config files refer to a config value that has not been defined, the script should display an error message, pause for a short while, then shut down.
+The Docker container will be restarted by AWS ECS, and the sleep prevents it from cycling too fast through the recycles.
+The intention is that the admin will see the error and update AWS Secrets Manager with the missing config values.

-3. Amazon ECS need to be told to start the Docker image with…
+3. AWS ECS requires to be told to start the Docker image with -
-a) Environment variable JUICE_CONFIG pointing to the appropriate Amazon Secrets Manager secret.
+a) Environment variable JUICE_CONFIG pointing to the appropriate AWS Secrets Manager secret.
 b) ECS can assign a permissions ‘role’ to a running Docker container.
 This role grants the entity with the role (i.e. our Docker container) access to resources.
-The administrator should assign a role to our Docker container that has access to the specified Amazon Secrets Manager secret.
+The administrator should assign a role to our Docker container that has access to the specified AWS Secrets Manager secret.

 And that’s it.
 Super simple, super intuitive.
 Good luck and happy coding!